 Ergotron LX Sit-Stand Monitor Arm Review

-The king of monitor arms, Ergotron's LX Sit-Stand possesses unparalleled adjustment range and capacity to give users, especially treadmill desk users, more options to customize the active workstation of their dreams.
+The king of Ergotron’s desk mount monitor arm line, the LX Sit-Stand possesses a wide adjustment range and capacity to give standing desk and treadmill desk users more options to customize the active workstation of their dreams.
+It’s brawny 30 lbs maximum lift capacity, however, has not kept up with the much larger and heavier monitors being sold today, so check your specs.

 Most of you may remember the scene from Jurassic Park, in which our plucky heroes find themselves surrounded by a pack of velociraptors itching to tear their faces off.
 All seems lost when, just in the nick of time, one of the raptors is snatched up by the gargantuan jaws of a T-Rex.
 That scene came to mind this week when we laid our eyes on the Ergotron LX Sit-Stand monitor arm.
 The largest monitor arm we’ve tested, this monstrosity easily dwarfs Ergotron’s other desk-mounted arms, even casting its long shadow on their ‘tall pole’ model.